BenMorg06/comp2850-hci-starter-BenMorg06/wk06/research/notes.md

 ### Q2: What frustrations do you have using your current task management tool?

 **Response**: I get angry with the notes app as it does not have a user friendly appearance.
-I dont find the reminders app very easy to navigate, prefers notes
+I dont find the reminders app very easy to navigate, I prefer notes as I find it easier to use

 **Observations**:
 - Lack of user-friendly appearance